Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

 To understand the origins of the HMS, HSC, and BMS characteristics, the calculated total and partial density of states (DOS) are presented in Figure \ref{fig:figure7} (a)-(d) for Ti-, V-, Mn-, and Ni-doped \ch{VI_3} monolayers, respectively.
-First, we analyzed the Ti-doped \ch{VI_3} DOS with HMS property (see Figure \ref{fig:figure7} (a)).
+First, we analyze the Ti-doped \ch{VI_3} DOS with its HMS property (see Figure \ref{fig:figure7} (a)).
+Note that the DOS are plotted with different scales so that the details of each PDOS can be revealed.
 The total DOS around the Fermi level is mainly from the Ti 3d electrons and the V 3d electrons.
 There is only a small weight of the I states that contributes to the states near the Fermi level.
-Comparing V 3d PDOS to the DOS of pristine \ch{VI_3} (see Figure \ref{fig:figure3} (a)), we observed that the V 3d spin up states were shifted to a lower energy and lost its metallic property.
-This suggests that the three-fold degenerate \ch{t_{2g}} states are no longer partially filled with two electrons, but instead a full occupancy of three \ch{t_{2g}} electrons is likely the case due to the lower and more stable states.
-This change can be explained by its configuration change from 3\ch{d^2} of \ch{V^{3+}} ion to 3\ch{d^3} of \ch{V^{2+}} ion with a fully occupied \ch{t_{2g}} state.
-As the Ti atom donates its 4s electrons to I to form a Ti-I bond, it results in less I atoms available to form a V-I bond.
-Therefore, more V 3d electrons reside on the V 3d subshell to become the \ch{V^{2+}} cation with a 3\ch{d^3} configuration.
-In fact, a similar electronic property was observed in its sister compound \ch{CrI_3} with a 3\ch{d^3} configuration from its \ch{Cr^{3+}} ion\cite{guo2018half, tomar2018thermoelectric, ge2019interface}.
-Unlike the V 3d PDOS, the Ti 3d spin up PDOS exhibits a metallic property because its two 3\ch{d} electron configuration (3\ch{d^2}) gives partially filled spin-up \ch{t_{2g}} states.
-Finally, we examined the I 5p PDOS.
-It perfectly aligns with the V 3d electron states and Ti 3d electron states, suggesting I 5p electron orbital hybridizations with Ti and V 3d electrons to form Ti-I and V-I bonds.
-Overall, the Ti-doped \ch{VI_3} material shows HMS property because the spin up 3d electron states from Ti dominate near the Fermi Energy while the spin down DOS is almost empty.
+Comparing the V 3d PDOS to the DOS of pristine \ch{VI_3} (see Figure \ref{fig:figure3} (a)), we observed that the V 3d spin up states shifted to a lower energy and lost its metallic property.
+The three-fold degenerate \ch{t_{2g}} states are no longer partially filled with two electrons, but instead have a full occupancy with three \ch{t_{2g}} electrons due to the lower and more stable states.
+This is explained by its configuration change from 3\ch{d^2} of \ch{V^{3+}} ion to 3\ch{d^3} of \ch{V^{2+}} ion with a fully occupied \ch{t_{2g}} state.
+In fact, a similar electronic property was observed in its sister compound \ch{CrI_3} which has a 3\ch{d^3} configuration from its \ch{Cr^{3+}} ion\cite{guo2018half, tomar2018thermoelectric, ge2019interface}.
+Also, after Ti doping, the unit cell of pristine \ch{VI_3} (equivalent to \ch{V_2I_6}) becomes \ch{V_2TiI_6}.
+Thus, the oxidation state for the V ion changes from \ch{V^{3+}} to \ch{V^{2+}} and Ti becomes \ch{Ti^{2+}} (3\ch{d^2}).
+Therefore, the Ti 3d spin up PDOS exhibits a metallic property because its two 3\ch{d} electron configuration (3\ch{d^2}) partially fills the spin-up \ch{t_{2g}} states.
+Finally, we examine the I 5p PDOS.
+It aligns perfectly with the V 3d electron states and Ti 3d electron states, suggesting I 5p electron orbital hybridization with the Ti and V 3d electrons to form Ti-I and V-I bonds.
+Overall, the Ti-doped \ch{VI_3} material shows HMS property because the spin-up 3d electron states of Ti dominate near the Fermi Energy while the spin down DOS is almost empty, indicating full spin polarization.